Bandwidth/cluecon-demo/README.md

 APPLICATION_URL
 ```

-Your Bandwidth credentials can be found here https://app.bandwidth.com/account/profile
+Your Bandwidth credentials can be found here https://app.bandwidth.com/account/profile.

 ![alt text](images/bandwidth_credentials.png)

 Your Google application credentials can be found here ???
 <images showing how to download the file>

-The APPLICATION_URL is your Ngrok url shown above
+The APPLICATION_URL is your Ngrok url shown above.

 ### Launching the application
-Once setup with Ngrok, the cluecon-demo-virtualenv virtual environment, and the environmental variables, launch the application by running
+Once setup with Ngrok, the cluecon-demo-virtualenv virtual environment, and the environmental variables, launch the application by running the following command:
 ```
 python server/server.py
 ```

-You should be able to go to your https Ngrok url and see the home page of the application
+You should be able to go to your https Ngrok url and see the home page of the application.